xrdocs/application-hosting/_tutorials/2016-09-28-solenoid-inject-routes-into-cisco-s-rib-table-using-grpc.md

 This series is meant to help a beginner get started with application-hosting on IOS-XR.

-In this tutorial we intend to utilize almost all the techniques learnt in the above series to inject third-party BGP routes into Cisco's RIB table.
+In this tutorial we intend to utilize almost all the techniques learned in the above series to inject third-party BGP routes into Cisco's RIB table.

 ### How Solenoid Works

-This tutorial focuses on hosting the Solenoid application on IOS-XR, but following is a brief desccription of how Solenoid works.
+This tutorial focuses on hosting the Solenoid application on IOS-XR, but following is a brief description of how Solenoid works.

 For the demos Solenoid uses [exaBGP](https://github.com/Exa-Networks/exabgp) as a third-party BGP software. exaBGP will be running on an Ubuntu vagrant box as well as in a third-party container on the IOS-XR (see [Understand the Topology](#understand-the-topology) for more information).
 The two boxes form a BGP neighbor relationship.